 - On Star Trek: The Next Generation, Worf doesn't look forward to his birthday as he doesn't like to be surprised, and knows that his shipmates always want to throw him a surprise party.

 - Ally McBeal: Ally was unable to appreciate her friends' plans for her birthday parties and couldn't civilly accept their birthday wishes.
 She hated getting older without a husband in sight, feeling like a bit of a Christmas Cake.
-When she dated her big love Larry, he seemed to forget about her day, which unsurprisingly upset her also, and was depressed even more than usually.
+When she dated her big love Larry, he seemed to forget about her day, which unsurprisingly upset her even more.